hjchin/DevOps/README.md

 * cURL
 * GitHub

-The key tool used in this document is VSCODE and terminal.
+The key tools used in this document are VSCODE and terminal.

 &nbsp;